rancher/elemental-toolkit/docs/content/en/docs/Getting started/upgrading.md

 ## Upgrade to a specific container image

-To specify a specific container image to upgrade to instead of the regular upgrade channels, run `elemental upgrade --system.uri imagei-uri`.
+To specify a specific container image to upgrade to instead of the regular upgrade channels, run `elemental upgrade --system.uri image-uri`.

 _Note_ by default `elemental upgrade --system.uri` runs an mtree checksum verificatiom (requires images manifests generated with mtree separately).
 To disable image checksum verification, run `elemental upgrade --verify --system.uri`.